dcmartin/hassio-addons/horizon/README.md

 This add-on is for the CPU2MSGHUB [pattern][cpu-pattern]

-This add-on may require the installation of [Open Horizon][open-horizon], a distibuted, decentralized, zero-ops, method and apparatus to deploy containers.
+This add-on requires the installation of [Open Horizon][open-horizon], a distibuted, decentralized, zero-ops, method and apparatus to deploy containers.

 Detailed [documentation][edge-fabric] for the IBM Edge Fabric is available on-line.
 A Slack [channel][edge-slack] is also available.